blocktrron/poemgr/readme.md

 ### poemgr disable

-Enables the profile.
-This command will enable the PoE functionality of the selected profile.
+Disables the profile.
+This command will disable the PoE functionality of the selected profile.
 This does not necessarily mean PoE outputs will be disabled.

 ### poemgr apply